-Update 11/12/2020: Truebill has raised $17 million in Series C funding to continue building their “super app” for personal finance.
-This brings the company’s total funding to $38.9 million to date.
+Update 06/01/2021: Truebill has raised $45 million in Series D funding to grow their data science and machine-learning team.
+This brings the company’s total funding to $83.9 million to date.

 In a previous article, we talked about some startups solving first world problems, one of which tells you about subscriptions you forgot about.
 Apparently, there are lots of people that just pay their credit card bills sight unseen and such a service was needed.
 (According to Truebill, 84% of people have subscriptions they’ve forgotten about.)
 With Truebill, that’s just one of the perks on offer for free.
 There are the usual “here’s what you wasted your money on this month” insights along with a monthly budget tool so you can curb all that spending.
 The app will help you save money not only by putting some aside at regular intervals, but also by negotiating your bills with various service providers like Verizon, CenturyLink, AT&T, DirectTV, and many others.